HTUR5/Ex1/README.md

 while reading this files, we are creatig an object of each call and each elevator. <br>
 so that in the end of the reading we have list of calls and list of elevators. <br>
 2. we are passing the call list. for each call we are using the calc function for checking how much time this call take for every elevator in the elevator list. <br>
-3. we are embes the call for the elevator which return the minimum time.
+3. we are embed the call for the elevator which return the minimum time.

 the calc function: <br>
 for each elevator we have all the data about her id, speed, minFloor, maxFloor, closeTime, openTime, startTime, stopTime, src, dest, time. <br>